Truongphi20/viewquery/README.md

 ## 1. Introduct

-This script helps find the newest paper on Pubmed by query and count the cited of each article.
+This script helps find the newest paper on [Pubmed][1] by query and count the cited of each article.
 The result is a html table.

 ## 2. Usage